quentindelattre/Teaching-HEIGVD-CM_APPMOB-2015-CitizenEngagement/README.md

 <a name="features"></a>
 ## Features

-The app should allow citizens to do the following:
+The proposed app should allow citizens to do the following:

 * add new issues:
   * the issue should have a type and description;